Volunteer as a Family This Fall!

 Community Assistance Center

 Volunteers ages 15 and older can help out at CAC’s food pantry, thrift shop or donation center.
-You can also donate school supplies to their Give Kids Tools for School program through July 31.
+Right now, you can donate to Hope for the Holidays to help this season.

 Volunteers of all ages are welcome at this animal shelter.
 Kids can organize a supply drive, help with the cat shelter and read to cats.
 Ages 16-18 can volunteer at the thrift store.